Skip navigation

 Sponsorship information

 Within the School of Music, the majority of scholarship awards are made in January following an audition and offer of a place at the RCS.
 Scholarships are made based on ability and potential with some for financial need.
 Many School of Music scholarships are made for the duration of the programme.
-There is no separate scholarship application for the School of Music as everyone is automatically considered.
+There is no separate scholarship application for the School of Music as everyone is automatically considered at the point of audition.
 More information can be found at: www.rcs.ac.uk/study/fees-funding/scholarships/

 Music Performance at Royal Conservatoire of Scotland - UCAS